-A Lawyer's Website is his Most Valuable Investment
+A Lawyer's Website is His or Her Most Valuable Investment

 Some lawyers have a website simply for credibility purposes and do not actively rely upon it to drive new leads.
 Chances are that if you are researching our website, your goal is to have a website so that you can further your law business by actively driving online lead generations.
 As we will explain, the website is the most important aspect of marketing, and if it is not proper, it will create a bottleneck that limits lead generation, which consequently wastes the money you spend getting people to it via SEO or PPC.